-When she'd almost reached her window, a pop and crack of bursting wood exploded in front of her, sending splinters into her arm and knocking her backwards until she bumped into her dressing table.
+When she'd almost reached her window, a pop and crack of bursting wood exploded in front of her.
+Red-hot splinters bit into her arm, chest and neck.
+She thanked God she'd taken the precaution of covering Toby for their escape through the fire.
+It was all that saved him from being burned too.
+But the window explosion knocked her back until she bumped into her dressing table.
 As she lost her footing, her shoulders hit her mirror and suddenly she fell backwards.
-The weight of Toby in her arms had caused her to over-balance.
+The weight of the boy in her arms had caused her to over-balance.
 But when she fell, she didn't land on the floor of her burning room, instead she slid through an opening in the mirror and moments later it closed behind her.
 Just as quickly as the chaos of the fire had erupted, it disappeared.
 There was nothing but darkness and quiet as Sarah tumbled downwards headfirst.

 "Noooo," she knelt on the cold floor and hugged Toby, still wrapped in his protective cocoon, to her breast as she rocked him.
 Tears tracked down her soot-covered face and her mind couldn't take in all that had happened to her in the last few minutes.